nikukatansa/crossroad-live/site/content/_index.md

     join in with the lyrics that will be on screen.
 Why not also spend some time in prayer before moving on to the message?
 worshipvideos:
-  - title: Build Your kingdom here
+  - title: And can it be
+    video: Tu2uA6U4Fxg
-    video: YcSWpVKKMcs
+  - video: nuudVoMyZyE
+    title: Strength will rise
-  - video: VMBDWG9tseU
+  - video: y5VutCGsVXE
-    title: Praise is rising
+    title: 'King of kings, majesty'
-  - video: '-HLVnPjbSaI'
+  - video: OpfuKKH_SCE
-    title: Mighty to save
+    title: O come to the altar
-  - video: 3SZnQfALk8U
-    title: No longer slaves
 sundayschool:
   intro: >-
-    Thanks to St Austell Light & Life Church for letting us use their Sunday School resources.
+    Thanks to St Austell Light & Life Church for letting us share their Sunday School resources.
 There are craft ideas and other resources available if you open the video below on Youtube and look in the video description.
   video: KCfhiw3hY_I
 sermon:
-  video: RCagiFZBh1M
+  video: mTN9Q3FaXJM
-  title: New address
+  title: New wardrobe
   intro: >-
-    We're starting a series looking at the new things that we have in Jesus thanks to His death and resurrection.
-This week Jon talks about our new home and our new address.
+    We continue our series looking at the new things that we have in Jesus thanks to His death and resurrection.
+This week Jon talks about our new wardrobe.
 blessing:
   heading: Benediction
   text: >-